 That’s why lab designers are so eager to work with lab furnishings providers that offer onsite consultation services.

 In most labs, cleanliness is a top priority.
 Whenever possible, lab designers opt for cabinetry with unique interior hinges.

 That’s because these hinges are nearly impervious to airborne dust, bacteria, and debris from lab work.
 This is a huge benefit to lab cleaners and lab workers, and lab designers know it.

 Before a lab designer will finalize any lab furnishings, they ensure that all casework and workbenches have been load tested.
 Scientific equipment is, quite often, exceedingly heavy.

-For tables that are suited to house heavy equipment like mass spectrometers, liquid and gas chromatography, we can build you custom lab carts.
+For tables that are suited to house heavy equipment like mass spectrometers, liquid and gas chromatography, we can build your custom lab carts.

 As is evident, laboratory designers

 think differently because they need to.
-When quality, safety and standards are important, it pays to work with a quality lab furnishings provider that understand those needs.
+When quality, safety, and standards are important, it pays to work with a quality lab furnishings provider that understands those needs.